Satisfy your chocolate craving with this Dairy-Free Chocolate Cake! Perfectly moist and decadent, made with ZERO dairy!

 - Use room temperature eggs: This will improve the finished result of your cake.
 Room temperature eggs will allow the cake to bake perfectly, whereas if you use cold eggs it may throw off the baking time.

 - Measure liquid in liquid cups and dry ingredients in dry cups: Don’t try to measure liquids in dry measuring cups or vice versa.
 If the ratios of ingredients are thrown off, the cake won’t bake like it’s supposed to!

-If you’re looking for the PERFECT gluten free dairy free chocolate cake there ever was, this one definitely takes the prize!
-To make this recipe gluten free, all you need to do is use your favorite 1:1 gluten free flour mix instead of all purpose flour and it’ll turn out fab!
-If you don’t need it to be dairy free, you can use regular milk or any other type of milk you desire.
-Also, feel free to use grapeseed or coconut oil instead of avocado oil if you want to-the coconut oil will give the cake a nice chocolate coconut flavor if you are into that!
+If you’re looking for the most PERFECT gluten-free dairy-free chocolate cake there ever was, this one definitely takes the prize!
+To make this recipe gluten-free, all you need to do is use your favorite 1:1 gluten-free flour mix instead of all-purpose flour and it’ll turn out fab!
+If you don’t need it to be dairy-free, you can use regular milk or any other type of milk you desire.
+Also, feel free to use grapeseed or coconut oil instead of avocado oil if you want to.
+The coconut oil will give the cake a nice chocolate coconut flavor, if you are into that!

 More chocolate baked goods to try

 - chocolate paleo zucchini bread